-- 19. This is not to say that no aspect or features commonly associated with the rule of law are not manifest in the Constitution itself, or advanced by it; undoubtedly some are.
+- 18. This is not to say that no aspect or feature commonly associated with the rule of law is not manifest in the Constitution itself, or advanced by it; undoubtedly some are.
 It is, however, to deny the legitimacy of a direct normative operation of some notion of the rule of law, or features popularly attributed to it, as a limit on legislative power, absent sourcing such a limitation in the Constitution itself.
-Properly understood, Dixon J's statement "provides no support for the notion that judges are empowered to strike down legislation on the basis that it infringes some unwritten aspect of the rule of law." - 20 20.
-This Court's extensive jurisprudence concerning the proper manner and occasion for recognising constitutional implications, including implied limitations on State or Commonwealth legislative power, is determinative against the thesis advanced by the plaintiff.
-That any such implication "must be securely based" in the Constitution, and
+Properly understood, Dixon J's statement "provides no support for the notion that judges are empowered to strike down legislation on the basis that it infringes some unwritten aspect of the rule of law." - 19.
+This Court's extensive jurisprudence concerning the proper manner and occasion for recognising constitutional implications, including implied limitations on State or Commonwealth legislative power, is determinative against the thesis advanced by the